 We do use Explode the Code phonics workbooks for practice.
 Due to differences in academic readiness, both girls are in same phonics workbooks together.
 I also have sight word and phonetics flash cards from Memoria Press that they really enjoy doing together.

 One great tip for getting them interested in reading on their own was to buy some good early readers on audio for them to listen to first.
 Once they got familiar with those stories, discovering the hard copy on our shelves was really exciting, especially for my kindergartener, who is reading everything in sight!
-(Their favorite stories are all Arnold Lobel I Can Read Books!)
+Their favorite stories are all Arnold Lobel I Can Read Books!
+(This series is mentioned here in this list of children’s audio book recommendations!)

 Math is not something that comes naturally to me, so it has been one big, ongoing experiment over here!
 If you’ve been seeing my Instagram stories, you know!
 The short version of this is that we combined both girls on the same level of Math U See, and we love it.